Southern Virginia Knights: Women's basketball

-The Southern Virginia women’s basketball team won the 2021-22 USA South Athletic Conference tournament championship.
+The Southern Virginia women’s basketball team won the 2021–22 USA South Athletic Conference tournament championship.
 In their first ever appearance in the NCAA Division III women's basketball tournament the Knights advanced to the Round of 32, where they fell to the Transylvania Pioneers 55–77.

 Men's cross country

-In 2021 the Southern Virginia Men's Cross Country team won the USA South Athletic Conference Championship.
+In 2021, the Southern Virginia men's cross country team won the USA South Athletic Conference Championship, beating runner up Berea College.
+Southern Virginia placed five runners in the top twenty individually.
 This was Southern Virginia's first ever conference championship as a member of the USA South Athletic Conference.
 Runner Dylan May won the individual conference championship for men and was named Runner of the Year, Rookie Runner of the Year, and First Team All-Conference.
+Head coach Kyle Chandler was named coach of the year.

+Once again in 2022, the Southern Virginia men's cross country team won the USA South Athletic Conference Championship and runner Dylan May won the individual conference championship with runner Quin Meyer also earning a First Team All-Conference spot.
+Kyle Chandler was once again named coach of the year.

 Women's cross country

-In 2021 the Southern Virginia Women's Cross Country team also won the USA South Athletic Conference Championship.
+In 2021, the Southern Virginia women's cross country team also won the USA South Athletic Conference Championship.